Ecotrust/landmapper_data_pipeline/README.md

     │
     ├── environment.yml    <- Python dependencies for reproducing the environment.
     │
-    ├── setup.py           <- makes project pip installable so src can be imported.
+    ├── setup.py           <- Makes project pip installable so src can be imported.
     |
     └── src                <- Source code for data pipelines.
         |